 Tip: Use the L and R indicators on the microphone barrel.
 This way you can set Left - Right Swap before you start to record.

 Note: Equalization within presets will not be displayed.
-However, the EQ icon in the Mic Setup screen displays user-selected equalization.
+However, the EQ icon in the advanced settings status bar indicates user-selected equalization.

 EQ persists between preset mode changes.

-Demo mode allows you to try out the functionality of all devices in the MOTIV series.
-Explore their features in the Shure MOTIV app without a microphone plugged in.
+Demo mode allows you to test out all devices in the MOTIV series.

 Note: Settings in demo mode are for demonstration and are not saved within the app.
 Demo mode is only available when there is no microphone plugged in to the device.